 In order to keep us all on the same page, let's standardize our initial model for a Television class.
 We will use an illustration known as a class diagram using the Unified Modeling Language (UML).

-Television class name
+Television

-volume channel instance variables
+volume channel

 Television() channelUp()

-togglePower() channelDown() methods
+togglePower() channelDown()

 volumeUp() setChannel(num)

 volumeDown() getChannel()

-getVolume() -
+getVolume()